-No Success - Despite several billion dollars of R & D funding being spent on AVLIS and MLIS, mainly in the USA, none of the variants were brought to a commercial scale and were abandoned.
-The only on-going research is on the SILEX process by GE-Hitachi in the USA.
-This uses UF6 as the feed material and coupled lasers to selectively excite the uranium-235 molecules.
-No details.
+No Success - Despite several billion dollars of R&D funding being spent on AVLIS and MLIS, mainly in the U.S., none of the variants were brought to a commercial scale and were abandoned.
+The only ongoing research is on the SILEX process by GE-Hitachi in the U.S. This uses UF6 as the feed material and coupled lasers to selectively excite the uranium-235 molecules.
+The details are proprietary.